DO YOU FEEL STUCK WITH YOUR DECOR

 Like the milk in our refrigerator, ALL decor has an expiration date!
 PLEASE remember this.
 Every decade in history is marked by its signature fashion and home decor.

 Our mothers and grandmothers (and maybe us) would often get home furnishings and keep them forever.
-But with the advent of the internet and great online sources for decor and accents, as well as a plethora of sources we have a world of great quality home goods right at our fingertips.
+But with the advent of the internet and great online sources for decor and accents, we have a world of great quality home goods right at our fingertips.
 Affordable things!
 There is a price point for almost anyone!

-And unlike our mothers, grandmothers or great-grandmothers we no longer have to choose our home decor when we are in our early 20’s and never change!
+And unlike our mothers, grandmothers, or great-grandmothers we no longer have to choose our home decor when we are in our early 20’s and live with it until we die!

 We’ve talked quite frankly about money in this post.
 Because changing our style and look is not free.
 But here’s the thing… think of decor like clothing or hair or makeup.

 Things change.
 Our taste changes and so does everything else around us.
-Why do we think our homes can’t continue to evolve?
+Why do we think our homes shouldn’t continue to evolve?
 And why are we not budgeting for those changes?